 Every year, the winner is selected by an independent jury of international experts.
-The 11th ESPO Award will be officially handed out during an Award Ceremony and Dinner, which will take place in November in Brussels.
+The 11th ESPO Award will be officially handed out during an Award Ceremony and Dinner, which will take place on 13 November in Brussels.

-More than 170 port projects have been submitted to compete for the ESPO Award on societal integration of ports since its establishment in 2009.
+More than 170 port projects have been submitted to compete for the ESPO Award on social integration of ports since its establishment in 2009.

 To consult the pictures and the submitted projects of the previous editions, click here.

 To get an insight of this year's submissions, click here!